Configuration Parameters

 String

-Path to the file (in PEM format) containing the RSA server public key
+Path to a file (in the PEM format) containing an RSA public key of the server

-Read more on these parameters in the documents to the database: https://mariadb.com/kb/en/mysql_optionsv/.
+Read more on these parameters in the database documentation: https://mariadb.com/kb/en/mysql_optionsv/.

 5.For the PostgreSQL database also refer to https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS.